mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-Here it would be trivial for somebody to amend this code and not unset the activity indicator leading to a bug.
-With
+It would be very easy for someone to amend this code and forget to unset
+the activity indicator, leading to a bug.
+With promises, this type of error is
-promises this is almost impossible, the Swift compiler will resist you supplementing the chain without promises, you
+almost impossible: the Swift compiler resists your supplementing the chain without
-almost won’t need to review the pull-requests.
+using promises.
+You almost won’t need to review the pull requests.

-> *Note* PromiseKit has inconveniently switched between naming this function
+> *Note*: PromiseKit has perhaps capriciously switched between the names `always`
-`always` and `ensure` multiple times.
-Sorry about this, we suck.
+and `ensure` for this function several times in the past.
+Sorry about this.
+We suck.

 You can also use `finally` as an `ensure` that terminates the promise chain and does not return a value: